esmnext/esmx/examples/docs/src/en/api/core/module-config.md

 >;
 ```

-Record of parsed export configurations where keys are export names and values are parsed export objects.
+Parsed export configuration record type, where the key is the export name and the value is the export configuration object.

 ### ParsedModuleConfigExport